Manukau City: Transport

 In 2009, work started on the Manukau Branch passenger railway line from the North Island Main Trunk at Puhinui.
 The branch line opened on 15 April 2012 with Manukau railway station as the terminus for Eastern Line services.
 The Manukau Institute of Technology university campus building is built over the top of the station, which serves the Manukau city centre.
 On 7 April 2018, a 23-bay bus station (Manukau bus station) was opened on a lot adjacent to the train station to create a transport hub serving most of the southern Auckland Region.

 Population

-For some years before the 1989 re-organisation of local government, Manukau City had the highest population of any city or district in the country.

-Like most of the rest of the region, Manukau is ethnically diverse, and is home to many peoples, especially Māori and members of Polynesian ethnicities, with a recent concentration of Asians in and near Howick.
-It is densely populated by New Zealand standards, despite having very few apartments or other forms of attached housing.

 As of the late 2000s, slightly less than 50% of the city's population identified as European, with 17% as Māori, 27% as Pacific, and 15% as Asian, with the balance made up of other groups.

 Schools

-Wards and populated places
+Administrative divisions

-Manukau City was divided into seven wards; each of them consisting of the following suburbs, towns, localities, settlements and communities:
+Prior to being merged into Auckland Council in November 2010, Manukau City was divided into seven wards; each of them consisting of the following populated places (i.e.: suburbs, towns, localities, settlements, communities, hamlets, etc.):